tych0/tycho.pizza/src/blog/2012/01/skiing.md

+---
-title=Photos from my Colorado adventure date=2012-01-11
+title: Photos from my Colorado adventure
+date: 2012-01-11
-tags=colorado, skiing, photos
+tags: colorado, skiing, photos
-%%%%%%%%%%
+---

 Hello!
 I just completed another successful two and a half weeks touring the Colorado mountains.
 Although the snow was not great